Porcelain vs. Composite Dental Veneers

-Dental veneers may be the most effective option to repair uneven, misshapen, or broken teeth.
+Porcelain vs. Composite Dental Veneers from Rohrbach Family Dentistry in Pottstown, PADental veneers may be the most effective option to repair uneven, misshapen, or broken teeth.
 They can also help reduce gaps in the teeth.
 Traditional veneers come in two main types: porcelain and composite resin.
 While both can help you achieve that movie-star smile, they have some differences.
 This article will explore both porcelain and composite resin veneers to assist in finding the right option for you.

 Porcelain veneers